zaicodes/blingz-accessories/README.md

 - Allow users to view the contents of their cart, review item details, and see the total cost.
 - Implement the ability to adjust and update the quantity of items in the cart.
 Provide an option to delete unwanted items from the shopping cart.

-Rating and Reviews:

-- Allow users to rate individual jewellery items based on their preferences.
-- Implement a review system, enabling users to leave detailed reviews and comments under each product.

 Contact page:

 - Multiple ways for contacting customer support, including a contact form for written queries.
 - Key contact information, such as phone numbers and email addresses, for more urgent enquiries.

 ### Features left to implement

+In the future, if I have some time, I plan to add these features.
+- product filter feature, allowing customers to narrow down their search by category or price range.
+- Allow users to rate individual jewellery items based on their preferences.
+- Implement a review system, enabling users to leave detailed reviews and comments under each product.

 ## Accessibility